-The Improving Quality in Liver Services (IQILS) accreditation scheme – a new programme launching at the Royal College of Physicians (RCP) in May – has appointed Dr James Ferguson, consultant hepatologist at Queen Elizabeth Hospital Birmingham, as its clinical lead.
+The Improving Quality in Liver Services (IQILS) accreditation scheme – a new programme launching at the RCP in May – has appointed Dr James Ferguson, consultant hepatologist at Queen Elizabeth Hospital Birmingham (QEHB), as its clinical lead.

 Discussing his appointment, Dr James Ferguson said: